-This year’s competition will take place on Saturday, May 16th at the Norwood Community Center
+This year’s competition will take place on Saturday, May 21th at the The Eddy

-Registration opens April 18th and you MUST finalize your entries online by Wednesday, May 6th at 5pm.
-Please drop off or ship entries to the designated locations by Wednesday, May 13th at 5pm.
+Registration opens in April.
+Deadlines to finalize entries and drop them off will be announced soon.
 Entries may not be hand carried to the competition except by participating judges or stewards.
-However, irregular packaging such as kegs and plastic bottle entries may be hand carried to the competition for the standard $10 fee.
+However, irregular packaging such as kegs and plastic bottle entries may be hand carried to the competition.

-REGISTRATION IS ONLINE ONLY at http://bloatopen.brewcompetition.com – REGISTER NOW!
+REGISTRATION IS ONLINE ONLY at http://bloatopen.brewcomp.com/ – REGISTER SOON!

-On-site check-in begins at 9:30AM.
-Judging begins around 10:30AM, hopefully earlier if hand carried entries are low.
+On-site check-in begins at TBD.
+Judging begins around TBD.
 We will take a short break for lunch and hope to finish the main judging by 4pm.

 The competition is open to all BJCP categories.
 Meads and Ciders are not eligible for Best of Show.